browserengineering/book/book/visual-effects.md

     return restore_count
 ```

-Let's see how opacity and compositing[^vs-blending] actually work under the hood, so we can
+Let's see how opacity and compositing actually work under the hood, so we can
 know what is actually going on in these simple-looking Skia APIs.
 We'll write
 some Python functions[^pedagogical] that do the math of these operations,
 starting with `apply_opacity`, which simply multiplies the alpha channel by the